rsamdio/rsamdioNavigate/_posts/2024-08-08-rotaryaccess.md

   - imglink: /images/post/rotaryclubcentral1.png
   - imglink: /images/post/rotaryclubcentral2.png
-description: A guide on how to Navigate through the Rotary Club Central and Set the Goals to track your progress adn achieve the Rotaract Club Excellence Award.
+description: A guide on how to Navigate through the Rotary Club Central and Set the Goals to track your progress and achieve the Rotaract Club Excellence Award.
 ---